 Given the large volume of European Union (EU) environmental legislation and the positive influence this has had on the UK's environment, we welcome the steps being taken to transfer the body of European legislation into UK law.
 It is important, however, that this is undertaken in a robust and transparent manner.
-We are concerned that the following issues are not adequately addressed by the current Bill and call on ministers to provide assurance that the UK's citizens and environment will be appropriately protected as we exit the EU.
+We are concerned that the following issues are not adequately addressed by the Bill in its current state and we call on Peers to provide assurance that the UK's citizens and environment will be appropriately protected as we exit the EU.